NadimChatellier/NadimChatellier/README.md

 ## 😃  Hey there!
 I'm Nadim Chatellier!
 💻  Junior Software Engineer | Code Enthusiast | Tech Tinkerer | Lover of all things nerdy

-I just recently graduated from NorthCoders!
+I just recently graduated from Northcoders!
 Now its time to take these skills into the world of software development and show what I am made of!

 ### 🛠️ Technologies & Tools:
 Languages: JavaScript, TypeScript, Python, C